 If you hold British nationality, you may be eligible to register for British citizenship.
 Most commonly, you would be eligible for registration as a British citizen if you were born either in the UK or outside the UK to a British parent and are not automatically classed as a British citizen because of this, or where you have another type of British nationality.

-The following practical guide looks at the rules, requirements and application process to register as British citizens, from what this means and the circumstances in which you may be eligible to register, to being able to prove your newly-acquired British citizenship status.
+The following guide looks at the rules, requirements and application process to register as British citizens, from what this means and the circumstances in which you may be eligible to register, to being able to prove your newly-acquired British citizenship status.

 What is registration as a British citizen?